 Hi!
 My name is Eureka.

 My bachelor's degree is in cognitive psychology and media studies.
 While I was the lead UX researcher at Piktochart, I helped develop a culture of design thinking among graphic designers, web developers and marketers.
-My goal is to someday radically improve the way we conduct research and design human-centered solutions.
+My goal is to someday radically improve the way we conduct research, connect research to practice, and design human-centered solutions.